 Beyond food delivery and media events, Live Activities can be a valuable feature for many app categories.
 For instance, this feature might be used by digital wallets and crypto apps to provide users with real-time price changes and trade updates, or used by mobile games to showcase a live game event.

-Discoveries from the iOS 16 Beta 4 Release
+Discoveries from iOS 16

 - Live Activities currently cannot be launched from the background, so the user will need to have an app open in order to start the Activity.

 - If your app supports Live Activities, when a user accepts the permission prompt to allow push notifications, the Live Activities capability will be enabled by default.
 This can be changed by the user in the iOS Settings app.

 - An app can define multiple Live Activities with different interfaces and content states using a WidgetBundle.

 - An App can have multiple Live Activities running simultaneously.
 For instance, if a user follows two different sports teams, they might have multiple Live Activities on their lock screen for different live games.
 These activities can be stacked and expanded upon user interaction.

 - Live Activity interfaces can't contain interactable elements such as buttons and web views.
 Instead, when a Live Activity is tapped, your application will be launched.
 You can, however, still load images from a URL on demand into your Live Activity.
 The image URL could be part of the activity content that changes.

 How to Create Live Activities for iOS 16+